-At August 31, 2009, we had no assets and current liabilities totaling \$170,410, resulting in working capital deficit of \$170,410.
-During the year ended August 31, 2009, we received proceeds from related party loans totaling \$56,000.
+At August 31, 2010, we had current assets totaling \$74,434 and current liabilities totaling \$111,072, resulting in working capital deficit of \$36,638.
+During the year ended August 31, 2010, we invested \$30,536 in property, plant and equipment and \$44,539 in mineral properties.
+For the year ended August 31, 2010, we received \$455,000 from the sale of common stock and repaid \$75,000 on notes payable to related parties.
+For the year ended August 31, 2009, we received advances from related party loans totaling \$56,000.

 Between September 2009 and November 2010 (the "2009-2010 Private Placement"), the Company raised \$905,500 through the issuance of 2,263,750 shares of common stock and the issuance of Class A Warrants to purchase 2,263,750 shares of common stock and Class B Warrants to purchase 1,131,875 shares of common stock.
-Between December 2010 and January 2011, Class A Warrants to purchase 437,500 shares were exercised, and Class B Warrants to purchase 2,18,750 shares of common stock and will continue to, use these proceeds for working capital purposes.
+Between December 2010 and January 2011, Class A Warrants to purchase 437,500 shares were exercised, and Class B Warrants to purchase 218,750 shares were exercised, resulting in \$382,843 of proceeds being raised by the Company.
+The Company has, and will continue to, use these proceeds for working capital purposes.

 In January 2011, we entered into a series of transactions with accredited investors (the "January 2011 Private Placement") pursuant to which we sold an aggregate of 800,000 shares of our common stock and five year warrants to purchase up to 800,000 shares of common stock, exercisable at \$2.50 per share, for gross proceeds of \$2,000,000.
-As additional consideration for the purchase of the shares and warrants, the Company issued to the January 2011 Private Placement investors options to purchase up to 3,200,000 shares of common stock at \$2.50 per share and 100% warrant coverage through the issuance of warrants to purchase up to 3,200,000 shares of common stock at an exercise price of \$2.50 per share.
+As additional consideration for the purchase of the shares and warrants, the Company issued to the January 2011 Private Placement investors options to purchase up to 3,200,000 shares of common stock at \$2.50 per share and 100% warrant coverage through the issuance of warrants to purchase up to 3,200,000 shares of common stock at \$2.50 per share.
 The Company intends to use proceeds from this financing to fund working capital needs for the balance of calendar 2011.
 The Company paid cash commissions of \$208,000 and issued five year warrants to purchase up to 169,000 shares of its common stock at an exercise price of \$2.50 per share in connection with the sale of its securities in the January 2011 Private Placement.

 Because of the recurring losses, the Company will require additional working capital to fund its business operations.
-As of the date hereof, the Company is unable to quantify the amount of capital needed to fund its working capital needs after calendar 2011, nor is it able to quantify the amount of capital needed to develop the Round Top project.
+As of the date hereof, the Company is unable to quantify the amount of capital needed to develop the Round Top project.
 The amount of capital will be dependent upon the Company's business strategy to exploit the Round Top project.
 The Company intends to raise additional working capital through best efforts debt or equity financing.
-No assurance can be given that additional financing will be available, on terms acceptable to the Company's viability is contingent upon its ability to receive external financing.
+No assurance can be given that additional financing will be available, on terms acceptable to the Company.
+The Company's viability is contingent upon its ability to receive external financing.
 Failure to obtain sufficient working capital may result in management resorting to the sale of assets or otherwise curtailing operations